Movement, Coordination, and Your 1- to 2-Year-Old

 - get at least 30 minutes daily of structured (adult-led) physical activity like playing on the playground, going for a walk, or being in a parent-and-child tumbling class

-- also have at least 1 hour of unstructured free play each day when they can explore and play with toys
+- get at least 1 hour of unstructured free play each day when they can explore and play with toys

 - not be inactive for more than 1 hour at a time except when sleeping